tammet/nlpsolver/gpt/README.md

 which is quite similar to the one used by nlpsolver and should be convertable relatively easily.

-Before running gpt.py you have to replace the word "yourkeystring" with your own GPT API key in the file
+Before running gpt.py you have to create a file

     secrets.js

-originally containing just
+in this folder, containing just

-    {"gpt_key": "yourkeystring"}
+    {"gpt_key": "put your GPT api key here"}

 Then try out